isabelle-prover/conventions/README.md

+---
-# Isabelle Community Contribution Guidelines
+title: Isabelle Community Contribution Guidelines
+---

 This repository contains style guidelines for the development of projects with the [Isabelle](https://isabelle.in.tum.de) proof assistant.

 ## Introduction